-This is most noticeable during the evening when, in mid-August, it seemed that there was quite some time between the end of dinner to twilight as compared to the end of September, when we are barely finished cleaning the dishes when twilight is upon us!
+This is most noticeable during the evening when, in mid-August, it seemed that there was quite some time between the end of dinner to twilight.
+Compared to the end of September, we are barely finished cleaning the dishes when twilight is upon us!

 For those of us relying on daylight to paddle to that distant lakeside campsite or hike that last ridge before setting up for the evening, knowing when the sun sets is important.

 |Sunset||8:03 pm||7:36 pm||7:07 pm|

 The moon has long captivated observers of all ages.
 Even a pair of small binoculars will reveal the craters of the moon.